avidml/website/exampleSite/content/blog/llm-guardrails-1.md

 ## About the Author
-[Carol Anderson](https://www.linkedin.com/in/carolmanderson/) a data scientist and machine learning practitioner with expertise in natural language processing (NLP), biological data, and AI ethics.
+[Carol Anderson](https://www.linkedin.com/in/carolmanderson/) is a data scientist and machine learning practitioner with expertise in natural language processing (NLP), biological data, and AI ethics.
 She previously worked as a data scientist at [NVIDIA](https://www.nvidia.com/en-us/), [ConcertAI](https://www.concertai.com), and [Ancestry](https://www.ancestry.com/), and prior to that as an academic molecular biologist at [UCSF](https://www.ancestry.com/) and [Indiana University](https://www.indiana.edu).
 Currently, her main interest is operationalizing AI ethics and safety, especially in the area of generative AI.